JNRowe/upoints/doc/geolocation_and_pathcross.rst

 If we forget about the anomalies, and just take the square root as being correct I can populate the relationship for Seemant with a 73 kM limit.
-I'm sure each person involved will have their own idea of what a reasonable limit would be, so that should be user defined.
+I’m sure each person involved will have their own idea of what a reasonable limit would be, so that should be user defined.

 Conclusions